 Did You Know?

 When pharmacies and apothecaries first started, nearly all medications were compounded.
 With the advent of mass drug manufacturing in the 1950s and 1960s, compounding started to decline more and more.
-The pharmacist’s role as a creator of medications quickly changed to that of a "pill counter" of manufactured dosage forms, and most pharmacists were longer trained to compound medications.
+The pharmacist’s role as a creator of medications quickly changed to that of a "pill counter" and most pharmacists were no longer trained to compound medications.
 However, the “one-size-fits-all” nature of many mass-produced medications meant that some patients’ needs were not being met.
 Compounding pharmacies across the world still exist today and are a necessity in healthcare.

 - When a child needs a dose smaller than the manufactured dose

-- When a medication has been discontinued for economic reasons
+- When a medication has been discontinued

 - When a route of administration needs to be altered due to nausea or some other ailment